TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/bootstrapper-cli.md

 date: 2019-07-30T11:30:02Z
 title: Bootstrapper CLI
 tags: ["Tyk Dasboard", "Self-Managed", "Bootstrapping", "CLI"]
-description: "How to Bootstrap the Tyk Dashboard to create your organisation and users"
+description: "How to Bootstrap the Tyk Dashboard to create your organization and users"
 menu:
   main:
     parent: "Self-Managed Installation"